la2050/archive/_projects/2016/arts-for-incarcerated-youth-network-using-arts-to-build-camptocareer-pipeline-for-youth.md

   - Publicity/awareness
   - Infrastructure (building/space/vehicles etc.)
   - Technical infrastructure (computers etc.)
+project_description: >-
+  Under the coordination of AIYN, our ten member organizations will provide three 12-week cycles of multi-disciplinary arts in ten youth detention camps/halls and six Juvenile Day Reporting Centers across LA County in order to build youth resiliency, foster wellness and support career pathways to creative economies after release.
+Funds will leverage the current investment by LA County Probation and Arts Commission, enabling us to cover the full cost of our program.
 project_impact: >-
   ["Employment in the creative industries","Jobs per capita","Percentage of graduates from local higher education institutions that remain in LA County 5